 Any business providing food to the public should be able to achieve a good food hygiene rating if an appropriate amount of time is spent considering the constituent factors.

-To achieve a good rating, you need to demonstrate to a visiting environmental Health Officer that you have achieved a good level of compliance with the legal requirements for food safety.
+To achieve a good rating, you need to demonstrate to a visiting Environmental Health Officer (EHO) that you have achieved a good level of compliance with the legal requirements for food safety.

 How does the EHO assess this ?